 - One official transcript from every previous college/university attended.
 Please submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.
 Transcripts should be issued to you, collected by you, and subsequently sent to the School of Education & Human Development in the original, unopened envelopes.
 Instructions on where to mail transcripts are provided in the application.

-- Official Graduate Record Exam (GRE) scores.
+- Official Graduate Record Exam (GRE) scores within the last five years.
 The GRE is a general scholastic aptitude test that yields separate verbal and quantitative scores.
 A minimum score of 300 (verbal score + quantitative score) with an approximate score of 4 on the written portion is required for consideration as an applicant.
 When taking the GRE use the code number for CU Denver, 4875, to ensure scores will be sent electronically to CU Denver.
 GRE scores are required for the School Psychology program unless you already hold a Doctoral Degree.

 - $50 application fee for domestic students, $75 application fee for international students (may be paid via credit card, e-check or by mailing in a check)